christospappas/streama/README.md

 class Activity
   include Streama::Activity

-  activity :new_enquiry do
+  activity :new_photo do
     actor :user, :cache => [:full_name]
-    object :enquiry, :cache => [:subject, :comment]
+    object :photo, :cache => [:subject, :comment]
-    target_object :listing, :cache => [:title]
+    target_object :album, :cache => [:title]
   end

 end
 ```

-The activity verb is implied from the activity name, in the above example the verb is :new_enquiry
+The activity verb is implied from the activity name, in the above example the verb is :new_photo

 The object may be the entity performing the activity, or the entity on which the activity was performed.
 e.g John(actor) shared a video(object)